Brucexiong414/swe_project/README.md

 (1) Students can register for the office hour time.
 (2) students can retrieve the queue information about the office hour.
-(3) Students can grade their TAs.
-(4) TA can update the queue and notify other students when they finish answering the question or canceling the office hour.
+(3) TA can update the queue and notify other students when they finish answering the question or canceling the office hour.
-(6) Registration information of students shown to professor and TA is sorted in the order by the time asked.
+(4) Registration information of students shown to professor and TA is sorted in the order by the time asked.
-(7) The student has one chance twice a month to mark their registration as urgent.
-As such, there are two registration queue.
-The urgent one, which is pinned on top, and the other one is non-urgent question queue.

 # Development Approach